 Trying to cut production costs?
 Perhaps you need more efficiency from your team?
 Track hours logged on each piece of content vs. hours planned.
 You can attach a cost per hour for each team member and then track to total cost of production for each item.

 3. Content ROI Goals

 The chart above starts us down a path to determine the overall cost of each piece of content we produce.
 Without this calculation, the content ROI conversation is pointless.
 Once costs are nailed down, some discussion should be had surrounding the amount of return each piece of content is expected to deliver.
-Let’s look at DivvyHQ’s most recent ebook as an example.
+Let’s look at a recent DivvyHQ ebook as an example.
 All in, our ebook cost about $15K to produce and promote.
 Our ROI goal is 3x our cost in 3 months.
 In other words, we expect our ebook to result in at least $45K of new account activations over a period of 3 months.
-This same type formula can be used to calculate the ROI of such smaller assets as blog posts, web pages, etc., but the important first step is nailing down costs.
+This same type of formula can be used to calculate the ROI of such smaller assets as blog posts, web pages, etc., but the important first step is nailing down costs.

 4. Content Strategy Gap Analysis

 Man to man or zone defense?
 When a coach develops a game plan for its opposition, he or she typically studies its opponent’s strengths and weaknesses ad nauseam.
 The coach then “finds the gaps” or areas where his team is better than the opponents and develops strategies to mitigate exposure to weaknesses.
 This same “game plan” can apply to the management of your content.